 To prevent this, The Low Histamine Chef recommends eating a diet which is easy on digestion.
 She recommends that you get your nutrients from juicing, smoothies, and soups.
 These liquid meals require less gastric juices to digest and thus less histamine.
 I’m not normally a fan of juicing (read why), but this is one case when juice can help.
 Just go easy on the fruit so you don’t mess up your blood sugar regulation in the process!
 If juicing and other easy-to-digest meals are all you can handle for a while, don’t fret, it’s just the first step in your healing journey.

 Probiotics can also help heal the gut and improve digestion.
 Unfortunately, most probiotics can also trigger histamine intolerance problems (remember, even healthy bacteria can produce histamine!).
 The exception to this is a probiotic called Prescript Assist (which you can buy here).
 It is made from a soil-based organism and does not cause histamine to be released.

 What About Antihistamines for Treating Histamine Intolerance?

 Antihistamines might be able to temporarily get rid of your symptoms and they’ve saved me of additional trips to the emergency room on more than one occasion but, in the long term, they are a bad choice for people with histamine intolerance.
-In the next few days I will publish a post about why antihistamines are not the best treatment for histamine intolerance.
+For more on this, read Why Antihistamines Aren’t a Good Treatment for Histamine Intolerance

 Yes, I know that it is frustrating and adhering to the ultra-strict low-histamine diet is annoying.
 But be patient!
 Healing takes time.
 Once you remove the histamine buildup from your body and get your gut healthy, you will probably be able to start consuming some small amounts of histamine foods again.